HattaTechnology/MyPDF/README.md

 ---

-© 2026 Ir.
-Ts.
-Musnazril Bin Mustaq Khan.
+© 2026 Hatta Technology.
 All Rights Reserved.